Civil Defence Emergency Management Act 2002

 19: Civil Defence Emergency Management Groups to follow model standing orders, or

-"Emergency groups must follow standard meeting rules or agree on their own rules that obey the law."
+"Emergency groups must follow standard meeting rules or agree on their own rules that comply with the law."

 Part 2Appointment, functions, and powers of persons involved in civil defence emergency management